-The Constitution defines as safe countries of origin the countries “in which, on the basis of their laws, enforcement practices and general political conditions, it can be safely concluded that neither political persecution nor inhuman or degrading punishment or treatment exists”.[1]
+The Constitution defines as safe countries of origin the countries ‘in which, on the basis of their laws, enforcement practices and general political conditions, it can be safely concluded that neither political persecution nor inhuman or degrading punishment or treatment exists’.[1]

 List of safe countries of origin

 Member states of the European Union are by definition considered to be safe countries of origin.[2]
-The list of safe countries of origin is an addendum to the law and has to be adopted by both chambers of the Parliament.
+The list of safe countries of origin is an addendum to the law and has to be adopted by the parliament and the Bundesrat.
 If the situation in a safe country of origin changes and it can no longer be considered to be safe within the meaning of the law, the Federal Government may issue a decree to remove this country from the list for a period of 6 months.
+In 2023, Georgia and Moldova have been added to the list of safe countries of origin.[3]
+From December 2023, the list of safe countries consists of:

 - Ghana;